LintaRahman/Hackathon2022/README.md

 # Hackathon2022

 Summary: A translator holding speech to text functionalities using speechRecognistion and GoogleTrans library.

-Keywords: Terminal, directory, libraries, Python, Visual Studio Code, PyCharm What you need to run this : Microphone and speakers enabled, python installed.
+Keywords: Terminal, directory, libraries, Python, Visual Studio Code, PyCharm

+What you need to run this: Microphone and speakers enabled, python installed.

-Method:
+# Method:

 Step 1: Download the files from this link and save all the files to the one folder. https://drive.google.com/drive/folders/1QKoefbUrsfeeXDVDemLP2vdibbrdhk6P?usp=sharing

 Step 2: Check if your computer has pip installed by running ‘pip –version’.
 If not follow the guide on this link to install pip.